geomstats/geomstats/README.md

 ## Contributing

-Developers install the dev-requirements:
+Developers can install the dev-requirements:

 ```
 pip3 install -r dev-requirements
 ```

-And run unit tests:
+And run unit tests from this folder:
 ```
 nose2 tests
 ```